-Some abnormalities in the blood vessels of the retina, the “screen” on the back of the eye onto which visual images are projected, are often detected in people with FSHD.
-Fortunately, very few people have any problems with vision resulting from this, but it should be monitored by an eye doctor.
+Some abnormalities in the blood vessels of the retina, the “screen” on the back of the eye onto which visual images are projected, are often detected in 50% to 75% of people with FSHD.1,2 Fortunately, very few people have any vison problems resulting from this, but patients should be monitored by an eye doctor.
 Visual acuity loss affects approximately 1% of patients with FSHD.
-For reasons that aren’t clear, the problem is generally more common in infantile-onset FSHD.
-The origin of the retinal problem isn’t well understood in either form of the disease.
+For reasons that are not clear, the problem is generally more common in infantile-onset FSHD.

 Cardiac and respiratory function

-Although cardiac involvement can sometimes be a factor in FSHD, it’s rarely severe and is often discovered only with specialized testing.
+Although cardiac involvement can sometimes be a factor in FSHD, it is rarely severe and is often discovered only with specialized testing.
 Some experts have recently recommended monitoring of cardiac function in those with FSHD.

-The muscles used for breathing commonly aren't affected in FSHD, as they are in other forms of muscular dystrophy.
+The muscles used for breathing commonly are not affected in FSHD, as they are in other forms of muscular dystrophy.
 However, testing of pulmonary function at intervals may be recommended for some patients.
 Respiratory insufficiency rarely occurs; however, around 1% of patients with FSHD may require nocturnal ventilatory support.4

 The muscles most affected are those that surround the eyes and mouth.
-It’s hard to smile or pucker up or get much strength in the mouth, which is why people with the disease have trouble with balloons, straws and whistling.
+It is hard to smile, pucker the lips, or get much strength in the mouth, which is why people with the disease have trouble with balloons, straws, and whistling.

-In some people, weakness of the hip muscles that surround the pelvis (he pelvic girdle) also occurs.
-This doesn’t happen to everyone.
+In some people, weakness of the hip muscles that surround the pelvis (the pelvic girdle) also occurs.
+This does not happen to everyone.
 Weakness of the hips seems to start most often in middle adulthood, if it happens at all.

-In children with FSHD, hip weakness may be the first thing parents notice, since it causes trouble with walking and running.
+In children with FSHD, hip weakness may be the first thing parents notice because it causes trouble with walking and running.